 The formula for regional distribution of funds was determined by the ratio of HIV/AIDS cases reported in each region to the total cases reported statewide.
 Prior to regional distribution, \$25,000 is set aside to assist sponsors in the Upper Cumberland and South Central regions in the provision of a full time case manager in each of these two extreme rural regions, previously without case management.
 Although each of these two regions contains less than 10% of Tennessee's HIV/AIDS population, access to benefits must be available in over 10 extremely rural counties in each region.
 The remaining funds were then distributed for housing and support services in accordance with the funding formula.
 Total funding awards will not exceed the amount available for distribution within the region.
-Funding is distributed as follows:
+Funding is rounded up to the nearest or next hundred for accounting facility, and distributed as follows: